 Ensure that any SDR software has been stopped and terminated.
-Load the HPSDRProgrammer software, select the appropriate Interface then select the 'Metis Boot Loader' Tab.
+Power on the Metis board then load the HPSDRProgrammer V2 software, select the appropriate Interface then click the 'Discover' button.
+After a successful discovery click 'IP' below the 'Tools' heading and the following window will open.